-Our AP/EA courses are regular Carnegie Mellon classes, so you should anticipate intense, college-level work.
-Many of the AP/EA faculty members are the same faculty who teach during the regular school year.
+Our APEA courses are regular Carnegie Mellon classes, so you should anticipate intense, college-level work.
+Many of the APEA faculty members are the same faculty who teach during the regular school year.
 Upon admission to the program, students will select their courses from the Schedule of Classes.
-View the 2012 AP/EA course list. *Please see the AP/EA course addendum for additional information, revised as of 3/13/2012.
+View the 2013 APEA course list and APEA addendum as of May 5, 2013.

 - Two math/science/engineering courses

 - One math/science/engineering course and one humanities/social sciences course

 - personal learning environment

 - taught by faculty selected for their enthusiasm and experience teaching college-level material to younger students

 High school preparation is necessary for some APEA classes.
 For more details, consult the course descriptions or contact the program director.

 Algebra, trigonometry and geometry.
 Pre-calculus or an equivalent course is recommended.

 Knowledge of computers or some computer experience in high school is helpful but not required.
 PSAT Math of 65 or higher, or SAT Math of 650.

 Physics, chemistry and biology require: